Update: In later versions of Homebrew they added a command that automagically handles the upgrade for you!

-I use Homebrew to manage my packages on OS X. It makes installing them dead-simple and keeping them up-to-date dead-easy.
-But the one package which I always try to upgrade and always winds up breaking my setup is PostgreSQL.
-It seems like every single minor version (according to Semantic Versioning) upgrades fine, but then fails to start, and because I start the processes on login and run them in the background using launch agents, it’s never immediately obvious that the upgrade didn’t work, why it didn’t work.
+I use Homebrew to manage my packages on macOS.
+It makes installing and keeping them up-to-date easy.
+But the one package that regularly vexes me is PostgreSQL.
+It seems like every minor version upgrades fine, but then fails to start, and because I start the Postgres process on login and run it in the background as a launch agent, it’s never immediately obvious that the upgrade didn’t work or why it didn’t work.
 It’s also always been conveniently just long enough since the last time I upgraded Postgres that I can’t quite remember how to do it, so I’m documenting it here for myself and anyone else.

-brew update brew upgrade postgresql launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist mv /usr/local/var/postgres /usr/local/var/postgres91 initdb /usr/local/var/postgres -E utf8 pg_upgrade \ -b /usr/local/Cellar/postgresql/9.1.x/bin \ -B /usr/local/Cellar/postgresql/9.2.x/bin \ -d /usr/local/var/postgres91 \ -D /usr/local/var/postgres cp /usr/local/Cellar/postgresql/9.2.x/homebrew.mxcl.postgresql.plist ~/Library/LaunchAgents/ launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
+brew update brew upgrade postgresql launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist mv /usr/local/var/postgres /usr/local/var/postgres_old initdb /usr/local/var/postgres -E utf8 pg_upgrade \ -b /usr/local/Cellar/postgresql/x.x.x/bin \ -B /usr/local/Cellar/postgresql/y.y.y/bin \ -d /usr/local/var/postgres_old \ -D /usr/local/var/postgres cp /usr/local/Cellar/postgresql/y.y.y/homebrew.mxcl.postgresql.plist ~/Library/LaunchAgents/ launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist

-This will upgrade to the latest version of postgres, stop the process, move your database to a new location, initialize a new database, port your data from the old database to the new database, create a new launch agent, and start the process.
+This will upgrade to the latest version of Postgres, stop the process, move your database to a new location, initialize a new database, port your data from the old database to the new database, create a new launch agent, and start the process.

-After you’ve confirmed that postgres has started, everything is working properly, and your old data has been properly converted you can remove the original database.
+After you’ve confirmed that Postgres has started, everything is working properly, and your old data has been properly converted you can remove the original database.

-rm -rf /usr/local/var/postgres91
+rm -rf /usr/local/var/postgres_old